 Today I will share my thought about the importance of living below zero carbon for future generations.
 If we want to address climate change, we need to find new ways to do things that don’t release greenhouse gases, including how we move.
 When most people imagine what contributes to climate change, electric vehicles are one of the first things that come to mind.

-The largest contributor to emissions
+The most significant contributor to emissions

-Need alternative energy
+We need alternative energy

-There is potential in electric vehicles
+There is potential for electric vehicles

 The challenge to zero carbon

 I think battery-powered electric vehicles, like private cars, buses, or motorcycles, are better suited for short and medium travel.
 The average electric car can travel 250 to 400 km on a single charge.

 Manufacturer Tesla, for example, has an electric car capable of touching 595 kilometers through the Model S Long Range.
 The problem is that the battery is heavy, and the heavier the battery, the heavier the load.
 Electric vehicles may or may not have been practical solutions to things like 18-wheeled vehicles, cargo ships, and passenger jets.
 Electric vehicles are excellent for short-haul vehicle replacements, but we need different solutions for long-distance vehicles.
 Maybe you have a different opinion on this.